Ron Livingston: Career

-In 2009, he portrayed flight engineer Maddux Donner in the series Defying Gravity, which was cancelled after its first season.
+In 2009, Livingston portrayed flight engineer Maddux Donner in the series Defying Gravity, which was cancelled after its first season, and starred in the science fiction romantic drama The Time Traveler's Wife.
+In 2010, he co-starred in the Jay Roach comedy Dinner for Schmucks.

-In 2010, Livingston co-starred in the Jay Roach comedy Dinner for Schmucks.
-On February 26, 2013, Entertainment Weekly confirmed that he would be joining the cast of HBO's Boardwalk Empire for the fourth season.

-In 2013, Livingston co-starred in the indie comedy Drinking Buddies alongside Olivia Wilde, Jake Johnson and Anna Kendrick.
+On February 26, 2013, Entertainment Weekly confirmed that Livingston would be joining the cast of HBO's Boardwalk Empire for the fourth season.
+Also in 2013, he starred in the hit horror film The Conjuring alongside Lili Taylor, and co-starred in the indie comedy Drinking Buddies alongside Olivia Wilde, Jake Johnson and Anna Kendrick.
 Drinking Buddies received positive reviews from critics.
 Rotten Tomatoes gives the film a score of 82% based on 97 reviews.

-Livingston starred in the Peter Farrelly–produced comedy television series Loudermilk on the Audience network.
-Livingston played the title role of Sam Loudermilk, a former music critic and recovering alcoholic who works as a substance abuse counselor and support group leader, and who regularly doles out clever but acid-tongued critiques to his clients, his friends, and random people he encounters.
+In 2015, Livingston appeared in the indie drama James White, as well as the comedy films Vacation and Addicted to Fresno.
+From 2017 to 2020, Livingston starred in the Peter Farrelly–produced comedy television series Loudermilk on the Audience network.
+Livingston played the title role of Sam Loudermilk, a former music critic and recovering alcoholic who works as a substance abuse counsellor and support group leader, and who regularly doles out clever but acid-tongued critiques to his clients, his friends, and random people he encounters.
 The show premiered in October 2017 and was renewed in April 2018 for a second season that premiered in October 2018.
 In December 2018, Audience renewed the series for a third season.
 After Audience ceased operations, the third season premiered on Amazon Prime Video in 2020–21.

-Livingston also stars in the ABC drama A Million Little Things as Jon Dixon, whose suicide causes his group of friends to evaluate their own lives.
+In 2018, Livingston starred in the comedy drama film Tully, and from 2018 to 2023, he appeared in the ABC drama A Million Little Things as Jon Dixon, whose suicide causes his group of friends to evaluate their own lives.
+In 2023, he portrayed Henry Allen in the superhero film The Flash.

 Personal life

 Livingston and his Standoff co-star Rosemarie DeWitt began a relationship after meeting on the show.
-After dating for three years, they were married on November 2, 2009, in San Francisco.
+After dating for three years, they married on November 2, 2009, in San Francisco.
 He was previously engaged to actress Lisa Sheridan.

-In May 2013, Livingston and his wife announced they had adopted an infant girl born the previous month.
+In May 2013, Livingston and DeWitt announced they had adopted an infant girl born the previous month.
 In December 2016, the couple announced they had adopted another child, a girl, who was born the previous year.